helo-head/Tally-Core2/README.md

-# Core2 ATEM Controller Version 1.0
+# Core2 ATEM Controller Version 1.1
-	This version of the code allows you to control an ATEM mini (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.
+	This version of the code allows you to control an ATEM mini or Pro (up to 4 cameras and 12 macros) via a M5Stack Core2 ESP32 device.

-## Current Features (Version 2021-10)
+## Current Features (Version 1.1)
 - 	4 Camera control/status buttons
-- 	12 Macro control buttons via 3 simulated pages
+- 	12 Marco control buttons via 3 simulated pages
 - 	Ability to read network config data from an SD card
 - 	Ability to write network config data in encrypted form into EEPROM so on a subsequent boot the SD card can be removed
 - 	Ability to validate EEPROM data to ensure its not corrupted or missing
 - Ability to use either client static ip or DHCP
+- Displays battery charge/discharge
-- **New** displays battery charge/discharge and current status
+- Displays current connection status
 ## Attribution

 This code is a fork of Aaron Parecki's (aaronpk/am5-core2-atem-controller) code and leverages the following GitHub libraries: